nchammas/flintrock/README.md

 * 1 request to allocate all instances -- no more bugs due to instance limits, metadata not propagating, etc.
 * No assault on stdout during launch.
 * Auth on client's IP address only, not 0.0.0.0/0.

-## Internals FAQ

-### Why no Python 2 support?

-Flintrock does not currently support Python 2 and will likely never do so.
-The main reasons for that are:

-1. Flintrock uses [AsyncSSH](https://github.com/ronf/asyncssh), which is built on top of Python 3.4's `asyncio` library.
-This gives us asynchronous SSH, which is essential for building a lightweight and fast tool that can efficiently orchestrate hundreds of remote instances at once.
-2. Flintrock's dev team is really small.
-We can't support much outside of a narrow core set of features and environments.
-And if we have to choose between the old and the new, we will generally go with the new.
-This is a new project; there is little sense in building it on an old version of Python.

-### Asynchronous SSH Libraries

-* [AsyncSSH](https://github.com/ronf/asyncssh) is built on top of Python 3.4's `asyncio` library.
-* [parallel-ssh](https://github.com/pkittenis/parallel-ssh) [relies on gevent](https://groups.google.com/d/msg/parallelssh/5m4N39no8O4/el4aYbiddjgJ), which is Python 2 only.
-There is an [open issue](https://github.com/gevent/gevent/issues/38) to make it compatible with Python 3.
-* [Fabric](http://www.fabfile.org/) is not really well-suited to use as a library, and it provides asynchronous connections through multithreading, which is a big resource hog when connecting to hundreds of servers at once.
-Hopefully, [Fabric 2](http://www.fabfile.org/roadmap.html#invoke-fabric-2-x-and-patchwork) will address both these issues, but that's a while out.
-* All other options that came to my attention did not appear to have much adoption or ongoing development.
-It would be a bad idea to rely on a random project that didn't seem actively maintained or used just because it promised async SSH on Python 3.

-### Why not use something like Salt/Ansible to provision and manage instances?

-### Why not use Jinja for templating?